 It’s important to remember that laikí isn’t just a farmer’s market: there you can find not only fresh, seasonal fruits and vegetables, but also fish, olives and olive oil, nuts, wine, underwear, clothes, shoes, kitchen utensils, cleaning products and more.
-In other words, anything a housewife- or house-person, we’re not sexist!- might need.
+In other words, anything a housewife- or houseperson, we’re not sexist!- might need.
 My grandmother only ever did her grocery shopping at the laikí.
 She would rarely go to the supermarket.

 Nowadays, I’m following her footsteps and carrying on the tradition.
 Unfortunately, it’s mostly other grandmas I see when I stroll along Megalou Alexandrou on Wednesdays, even though in the last few years I’ve been noticing more and more young people rediscovering the old ways.

-I should make it clear that the produce on sale in these markets is not organic unless stated, but it’s the best quality and cheapest non-organic food you can possibly find.
+The produce on sale in these markets is not organic unless stated, but it’s the best quality and cheapest non-organic food you can possibly find.
 Indicatively: €1 for a braid of garlic, €1.50 for 1kg of rice, €2 for 2kg of broccoli.
 The later you go, the better bargains you’ll find.